rxm562/TCRA/index.rst

-# TCRA
 **Tropical Cyclone Risk Analysis TCRA**

 Overview
 --------
-**TCRA** is a Python package that allows developing scenario-based earthquake damage and renewal cost estimation for buried pipeline networks.
-This tool gives an interactive damage scenario for distributed buried water infrastructures.
+**TCRA** is a Python package that allows performing scenario-based tropical cyclone damage to buildings and electrical poles.

 Dependency